conda-incubator/setup-miniconda/README.md

 ## Example 4: Conda options

-This example shows how to use `channels` option.
+This example shows how to use `channels` option and other extra options.
 The priority will be set by the order of the channels.
 In this example it will result in:

 - conda-forge